AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Conclusion and Future Works

 We instantiated AuditVotes with three augmentation strategies—JacAug, FAEAug, and SimAug—that are computationally efficient and generalizable to unseen nodes.
 These augmenters enhance the quality of randomized graphs, leading to significant improvements in clean and certified accuracy.
 Additionally, we introduced conditional smoothing based on prediction confidence to exclude low-quality votes and improve voting consistency, which further boosts certified accuracy with minimal computational overhead.
 We establish a theoretical guarantee for the AuditVotes to obtain certified robustness.
 Our extensive evaluations demonstrate that AuditVotes achieves not only substantial gains in clean, certified, and empirical accuracy but also exhibits broad applicability as a general framework for enhancing other smoothing schemes, such as GNNCert and Gaussian smoothing for image classification.

-By providing higher model accuracy, stronger robustness guarantees, and wide applicability, AuditVotes paves the way for the practical deployment of GNNs in security-sensitive applications where accuracy and robustness are paramount.
+By providing higher model accuracy, stronger robustness guarantees, and wide applicability, AuditVotes paves the way for robust GNNs in security-sensitive applications where accuracy and robustness are paramount.
 We believe that our framework can inspire further research into exploring the more advanced designs of augmentation methods and filtering functions.